pdgilbert/SensorProject_th8/README.md

 For additional notes see
 https://github.com/pdgilbert/rust-integration-testing/examples/misc-i2c-drivers/i2c-sensor-notes.txt

-## Status and Issues

-Check `Cargo.toml` and the code files to see exactly what is being used
+See https://github.com/pdgilbert/i2c-test for earlier test details.
+The rough summary is

- - `aht10`  Not using eh-1 and does not compile.
+ - `aht10`  Not using eh-1 and does not compile and appears to be no longer actively maintained.

  - `aht20-blueluna` Uses eh-1.
 No release version.
 Consumes delay.
 Does not return Result.
-              Not compiling, lifetime problems.
-Abandoned.
+              Not compiling, lifetime problems with rtic.

  - `embedded-aht20` Uses eh-1.
 Consumes delay.
 Both sync and async.
 Compiles.
 Run stalls at ..